aharshac/KandyPy/README.rst

     IMPORT:
     from Kandy import Domain

+|

 Get Domain Access Token
 ~~~~~~~~~~~~~~~~~~~~~~~

-Get access token for a domain
+Get access token for a domain.

 ::